f4llc0nn/NotARobot/README.md

 • Notepad, Calc, SnippingTool: Native\

 ## TODO:
-• Snipping Tool: Make a screenshot\
+• Add Snipping Tool: Make a screenshot\
 • Word/Excel: Create a random file\
 • Word/Excel: Delete a random created file\
 • Outlook sending random e-mail to itself and/or to a disposable e-mail (e.g. 10MinuteMail.com)\